ComputerScienceHouse/s2i-swift/README.md

 This repository contains the source for building Swift applications as reproducible Docker images using source-to-image.
 The resulting image can be run using Docker.

+## Source Repository Expectations

+This image expects that you have a `run.sh` file in the root directory of your repository that handles all tasks necessary for setting up and running your compiled app.

 ## Installation

 This image is available on DockerHub.
 To pull it, run: